Message from the Chief

 • More secure server for storage of digital evidence and body camera footage

-• Accreditation should be completed by the end of 2024.
+• Accreditation should be completed by August 2025.

 Application for K-9 Grant Funding: